 Technical assistance is provided via phone, e-mail, or in person.
 The Campus Center staff members provide first level support both in person and over the phone when the campus is open (please refer to the campus hours of operation).
 The Campus Center staff can provide assistance with log-in issues, use of campus equipment, and basic issues within eCleary.
-To contact the Washtenaw Campus Center by phone, call 734.332.4477, and to contact the Livingston Campus Center, call 517.548.3670.
 To request assistance via e-mail, send a message to support@cleary.edu.
 Please refer to the student portal (https://students.cleary.edu) for up-to-date support policies and practices.